 Ride-a-longs – Ride-a-longs can offer a great way to get a first-hand look at what life as an officer is like.
 Local agencies may have age restrictions.

 Volunteering – Many agencies use volunteers to perform critical functions in the agency.
 In some cases, youth volunteers or interns are needed.
-Find out more information about volunteering for a law enforcement agency.
+Find out more information about volunteering for a police agency.

-Mentoring – Youth mentoring programs serve to build and maintain positive relationships between young people and law enforcement.
+Mentoring – Youth mentoring programs serve to build and maintain positive relationships between young people and police.